 The Nova Scotia Lifeguard Service (NSLS) has been keeping Nova Scotia's provincial beaches safe since 1973.
 The Beach Supervision Program was the result of a 1972 study which pointed out the need to reduce the high number of drownings and related incidents at beaches in Nova Scotia.
-A full-time coordinator was hired in 1975, and the Beach Supervision Program changed its name to the Nova Scotia Lifeguard Service (NSLS).
-The NSLS is a joint project between the Nova Scotia Department of Health and Wellness and the Lifesaving Society, Nova Scotia Branch.
-The provincial government funds and promotes the program while the Lifesaving Society manages the day-to-day operations of the program.
-Paul D'Eon is the the current NSLS Director.
+A full-time coordinator was hired in 1975, and the Beach Supervision Program changed its name to the Nova Scotia Lifeguard Service.
+The Nova Scotia Lifeguard Service and the Lifesaving Society, Nova Scotia Branch have been contracted by the Department of Health and Wellness (DHW) to provide beach supervision and Paul D'Eon is the the current NSLS Director.

 Nova Scotia is divided into regional areas.
 Each area has a Regional Area Supervisor who helps train staff, maintains equipment and ensures quality control on each beach.
 Beach Captains (senior lifeguards) are in charge of the daily operations of the beach, ensure operational policies and procedures are followed, set up work and break schedules and ensures staff inservice training is complete.
 The number of lifeguards required for each beach depends on the size of the supervised area and the number of people who visit the beach.
 In total, NSLS supervises 17 provincial park beaches in Nova Scotia, supervises 6 other beach sites through municipal agreements, 1 beach through a federal agreement and provides consultation services to other municipal lifeguard agencies such as Richmond County Recreation, Kings County Recreation, Yarmouth Leisure Services, Cape Breton Regional Municipality, and Antigonish County Recreation.

 Potential lifeguards apply to the NSLS in early February.
 The lifeguarding season runs from the end of June to the end of August.
 Applicants must possess the National Lifeguard certification, a Standard First Aid course, and Cardio Pulmonary Resuscitation (CPR) level C.